Sifchain/realityspiral/docs/AI_Agents_UI_Interface_Documentation.md

 - Response: {"success_response":{}}
 - Order Configuration: {"market_market_ioc":{"quote_size":"1000"}}
 ```
-**Description:** This scenario demonstrates the agent’s ability to execute an advanced market order.
+**Description:** This scenario demonstrates the agent's ability to execute an advanced market order.
 The user instructs the agent to buy $1 worth of Bitcoin (BTC) using advanced trading options.
 The agent processes the request and confirms the details of the executed order, including:

 The product being traded (BTC-USD).
 The type of order (Market Order).